 Use this lever to operate the dozer blade.

-(A).....Blade up

-(B) .....Blade down

-Refer to "Operating the dozer blade" on page 3-17.
+(A)......Blade up (B)Blade down Refer to "Operating the dozer blade" on page 3-17.

-TRAVEL LEVERS/PEDALS
+TRAVEL LEVERS

-- Before operating the travel levers/ pedals, make sure that the dozer blade is to the front of the operator's seat.
-Remember that when the dozer blade is to the rear of the operator's seat, the travel levers/pedals must be operated in the reverse direction from when it is to the front. - Do not rest your foot on the pedal unless operating it for traveling.
-If the pedal is accidentally stepped while working, the machine may suddenly move and cause serious injury or death.
+Before operating the travel levers, make sure that the dozer blade is to the front of the operator's seat.
+Remember that when the dozer blade is to the rear of the operator's seat, the travel levers must be operated in the reverse direction from when the blade is to the front.